Here is why you should think about what you prioritize.

 1. Spend less time on Social Media

 Now that you know what has the most impact on your life, you need to identify what doesn’t.
 If you are anything like me, you have the reflex to open your phone and start scrolling through Instagram or Twitter whenever you have a few minutes to spare.
-But 5 minutes plus 5 minutes… at the end of the day, you have spent 2 hours watching Insta stories without even realizing.
+But 5 minutes plus 5 minutes… at the end of the day, you have spent 2 hours watching Insta stories without even realizing it.

 2. Make sacrifices